jgyates/genmon/README.md

     # and the current implementation may result in the exercise time being off by one
     # or two minutes from the request set value. (optional, default False).
 Note
     # this option is forced True if evolutioncontroller = False (e.g. use legacy
-    # exercise write if using a Nexus controller)
+    # exercise write if using a Nexus controller).
+When using this method the exercise
+    # time must be at least three minutes or more from the current generator time.
     uselegacysetexercise = False

 ## Configuring mymail.py